🎌 13 Essential Questions for Return Travelers to Japan

 5. Can I connect meaningfully in rural Japan without speaking Japanese?

-Furthermore, some of our most memorable moments have come from non-verbal connections in countryside inns or neighborhood cafés.
+Some of our most memorable moments have come from non-verbal connections in countryside inns or neighborhood cafés.
 A bow and a sincere smile can go a long way.
-Over time, we’ve learned to appreciate not knowing every word.
+Over time, we've learned to appreciate not knowing every word.
 It creates space for humility, curiosity, and often, unexpected kindness.

 7. What cultural cues did I miss the first time?